anujjohri/Regularization-techniques/README.md

 # Regularization-techniques

+Used to reduce model complexity and prevent over-fitting

 Lasso performs L1 regularization and adds penalty equivalent to absolute value of magnitude of coefficient

 Ridge performs L2 regularization and adds penalty equivalent to square value of magnitude of coefficient